jeresiv/quiz-generator/README.md

-# quiz-generator
+# Quiz Generator

-A simple PHP script for generating multiple choice questions from a JSON file.
+Display multiple choice questions found in the `questions.json` file.
+Questions are displayed in a random order.
+Answers are randomized too.